oyt9306/Omni-Persona/docs/DATASET_CARD.md

 ---

 # Omni-Persona Benchmark (v2.2)

-> **Version note.** This card supersedes the v1-era card.
-The evaluation protocol changed:
-> **v2.2 scores an answerable item correct only if the model does NOT abstain AND the judge
-> returns `CORRECT`.** Any number produced with the older "judge verdict only" rule is not
-> comparable to the numbers below.
-See [Evaluation protocol](#evaluation-protocol).

 Omni-Persona is a held-out **test set** for **omnimodal personalization**: given four interleaved image + audio + text memory contexts about four different people, the model must